 Waiting costs money

-Those who did not request a rent reduction with the last decrease should act now.
-This means that tenants should check their rental contract or last rental increase notice to see which interest rate is currently used.
+If you did not request a rent reduction with the last decrease, you should act now.
+That is, tenants should check their rental contract or last rental increase notice to see which interest rate is currently used.
 A rent reduction only takes effect after the next regular contract termination date.
 Therefore, you shouldn't wait for too long.

 What to do if the landlord refuses?